1) My story begins the year after the Flood,

 Earth was scorched with El's holy breath.

-The globe's tilt was altered; its girth became more wide.
+Earth's tilt was altered; its girth more wide.

-We had to change all of our old maps and charts,
+We had to change all of our maps and charts,

 Including our astronomy guide.